kkharel/Frequentist-AB-Testing/README.md

 Suppose we want to test the website where we have two variants.
 Variant A is the current version of the website (control) and Variant B is the new version we would like to test (treatment).
 We want to know whether user converts or not ( conversion meaning users purchase at least one item then they are considered converted if not then not converted).

 We want to test the following hypothesis:
-## Null Hypothesis: We do not observe any difference between two Variants
+### Null Hypothesis: We do not observe any difference in conversion rates between two Variants
-## Alternative Hypothesis: There is a different between two Variants
+### Alternative Hypothesis: There is a difference in conversion rates between two Variants

 From the hypothesis, we know that it will be two-sided test.
 This means that we are interested in detecting any kind of difference between the two variants, whether it's a positive difference in one direction or a negative difference in the other direction.
 It's a more general form of hypothesis testing compared to a one-sided test where we would be specifically interested in a difference in one particular direction.